howardwang00/robotcode2015bot_ball/README.md

     If you're not currently a contributor: Fork this Repository: fork either the main or development branches to your account  and make proposed changes
     Send a Pull Request: we'll review the changes and merge them if applicable
 =======
-2015 bot_ball code

-Hey everyone!
-This is Nikko  XD

-Tip: This code can still be viewed by typing 'bot ball' in the search

-Noah was here!